Maintenance Worker (Three Casual Positions)

 Condition of Employment

-- Valid Driver’s License (Class 5)
+- ▪ Valid Driver’s License (Class 5) is an asset

 Classification/Pay Scale